mvysny/slf4j-handroid/README.md

 otherwise your class names will get chopped.

-Unfortunately I can't take advantage of the fact that the tag text is no longer constrained to 23 characters on Androids 24 and newer, because in reality that is not true: see bug #2 for details.
+Unfortunately I can't take advantage of the fact that the tag text is no longer constrained to 23 characters on Androids 24 and newer, because in reality that is not true: see issue #2 for details.